Whether indoors or outdoors, Auckland's swimmers, paddlers and splashers are blessed with options.

 Vector Wero, Manukau

-Whether you’re an adrenalin junkie or just want a cruisy day on the water, this whitewater park beside the Vodafone Events Centre in Manukau has got you covered, with two rafting courses, the highest man-made waterfall in the world, and a 9000sqm lake you explore by kayak or paddleboard.
+Whether you’re an adrenalin junkie or just want a cruisy day on the water, this whitewater park beside the Due Drop Events Centre in Manukau has got you covered, with two rafting courses, the highest man-made waterfall in the world, and a 9000sqm lake you explore by kayak or paddleboard.

 Te Ara Moana Kayak Trail (starts at Ōmana)